astronomer/docs/astro/create-cluster.md

 #### Step 1: Submit a request to Astronomer

-To create a new Astro Cluster on GCP for your Organization, you must first reach out to your Astronomer representative.
-For each new Cluster that you want to provision, provide our team with the following information:
+To create a new Astro cluster on GCP for your Organization, you must first reach out to your Astronomer representative.
+For each new cluster that you want to provision, provide our team with the following information:

-- Your preferred Astro Cluster name.
+- Your preferred Astro cluster name.
-- The GCP region that you want to host your Cluster in.
+- The GCP region that you want to host your cluster in.
 - Your preferred node instance type.
 - Your preferred CloudSQL instance type.
 - Your preferred maximum node count.

-If not specified, Astronomer will create a Cluster with `e2-medium-4 nodes`, one Medium General Purpose CloudSQL instance (4vCPU, 16GB), and a maximum node count of 20 in `us-central1`.
+If not specified, Astronomer will create a cluster with `e2-medium-4 nodes`, one Medium General Purpose CloudSQL instance (4vCPU, 16GB), and a maximum node count of 20 in `us-central1`.

 For information on all supported regions and configurations, see [GCP Resource Reference](resource-reference-gcp.md).

 #### Step 2: Confirm with Astronomer

-A notification is sent from Astronomer when your Cluster is created.
-After your Cluster is created, you can create a new Deployment in the Cluster.
+A notification is sent from Astronomer when your cluster is created.
+After your cluster is created, you can create a new Deployment in the cluster.
 See [Create a Deployment](create-deployment.md).

 </TabItem>
 </Tabs>